-Kerri’s vesting schedule is outlined in her offer letter and her option agreement, and she has what’s called traditional vesting.
+Kerri’s vesting schedule is outlined in her offer letter and her option agreement.
+She has what’s called traditional vesting.
 There all kinds of vesting schedules, but this is by far the most common.

 There are two parts to a traditional vesting schedule.
 The first part is called a “cliff.”
-A cliff is really just the first chunk of shares that you vest, or gain the right to buy.
+A cliff is really just the first chunk of shares that vest, and you gain the right to buy.
 Kerri has a one year cliff, which is standard.
 After one year of working at Meetly, she can buy ¼ of her options, or 25 shares.

 The second part is the total length of the schedule.
-This outlines how often, and for how long, Kerri will continue to vest her shares.
-After Kerri reaches her cliff, she will continue to vest the remaining shares for 36 months, or 2 shares each month.
+This outlines how often, and for how long, Kerri's shares will vest.
+After Kerri reaches her cliff, her remaining shares will continue to vest for 36 months, or 2 shares each month.

-If she leaves the company, her shares will stop vesting immediately and she only has the right to buy the shares that have vested as of that date.
+If she leaves the company, her shares will stop vesting immediately and she will only have the right to buy the shares that have vested as of that date.

-So let’s talk about what happens if Kerri does leave the company, otherwise known as a termination.
+What happens if Kerri leaves the company?
+This is known as a termination.

-There are a few scenarios in which she might leave the company.
-The two most common are if she quits or gets fired.
-Startups generally have a higher turnover rate than larger companies, so this is fairly common.
+The two most common scenarios are if Kerri quits or she is fired by the company.
+Startups generally have a higher turnover rate than larger companies, so terminations are fairly common.

-Remember how we just said that if Kerri leaves, she only has the right to buy her vested options?
-Well, she actually only maintains that right for a set window of time.
-In the cases of both voluntary and involuntary termination (quitting or getting fired) that window is typically 3o days to 90 days.
+Remember that if Kerri leaves, she only has the right to buy her vested options; she only maintains this right for a set window of time.
+In the cases of both voluntary and involuntary termination (quitting or getting fired), that window is typically 30 days to 90 days.

-The other 2 common scenarios we see outlined in option plans are death and disability.
+The other two scenarios we see outlined in option plans are death and disability.
 If Kerri dies or leaves the company due to a disability, the window is generally extended to 6 months or 1 year.

-Third, we covered vesting schedules, or how companies incentivize employees to stay longer.
+We covered vesting schedules and how companies incentivize employees to stay longer.

-These are the 4 things that every startup employee should think about when they receive their offer letter and join a new company.
-In the next part of “Equity 101 for Startup Employees,” we’ll cover Stock Option Economics and how to think about what your options are actually worth.
+These are the four things that every startup employee should think about when they receive their offer letter and join a new company.
+We cover Stock Option Economics and how to think about what your options are actually worth in Part 2.

 Read “Equity 101: Part 2”